Burning Up (Madonna song)

-"Burning Up" is a song by American singer Madonna from her 1983 self-titled debut studio album.
-Written by the singer and produced by Reggie Lucas, it was released on March 9, 1983, as her second single, with "Physical Attraction" as B-side.
+"Burning Up" is a song written and recorded by American singer Madonna from her 1983 self-titled debut studio album.
+It was produced by Reggie Lucas, and released on March 9, 1983, as her second single, with "Physical Attraction" as B-side.
 Blending dance and new wave influences, it is driven by a bassline, sharp guitar riffs, and drum machines, while its lyrics conflate sexual desire with ambition, presenting a woman who asserts control through submission.

 The release —billed as "Burning Up" / "Physical Attraction"— reached number three on Billboards Dance Club Songs chart and number 13 in Australia.
-The accompanying Steve Barron-directed music video juxtaposed surreal imagery with a sequence in which Madonna, first shown vulnerble on a road, ultimately takes control behind the wheel of an Amphicar.
-This was seen by contemporary critics and scholars as an early example of her use of sexual politics.
+The accompanying Steve Barron-directed music video juxtaposed surreal imagery with a sequence in which Madonna, first shown vulnerable on a road, ultimately takes control behind the wheel of an Amphicar.
+Critics and scholars saw this as an early example of her use of sexual politics.

-While contemporary critical reviews were divided, often questioning the singer's vocals, the song has since been reassessed as one of her most overlooked early works, praised for its raw energy and bold portrayal of female desire.
+While initial critical reviews were divided, often questioning the singer's vocals, the song has since been reassessed as one of her most overlooked early works, praised for its raw energy and bold portrayal of female desire.
 "Burning Up" has been performed on four of Madonna's concert tours, the last being the Celebration Tour (2023–2024).
 It has been covered by acts ranging from Ciccone Youth to Iggy Pop and Britney Spears.